Grosseto: Middle Ages

+Renaissance and modern era

 Sienese rule ended in 1559, when Charles V handed over the whole duchy to Cosimo I de Medici, first grand duke of Tuscany.
 In 1574 the construction of a line of defensive walls was begun, which are still well preserved today, while the surrounding swampy plain was drained.
 Grosseto, however, remained a minor town, with only 700 inhabitants at the beginning of the 18th century.
 Under the rule of the House of Lorraine, Grosseto flourished.
 It was given the title of capital of the new Maremma province.
 In 1943, the city was heavily bombed by the Allies.
 On 22 March 1944, the Maiano Lavacchio massacre took place into the countryside between Grosseto and Magliano in Toscana.

-In 2024, Grosseto was selected as the European Green Pioneer of Smart Tourism.
-This accolade, awarded by the European Commission, recognizes small, non-traditional, and emerging sustainable tourism destinations in Europe, with Grosseto being chosen ahead of 40 other cities.